Elephant trunk wrinkles: A mathematical model of function and form: Conclusion

 \section{Conclusion}

-This work stems from the need to understand wrinkling in elephant trunk where physical measurements suggest that skin and muscle substrate have comparable stiffness.
+This work stems from the need to understand wrinkling in elephant trunks where physical measurements suggest that skin and muscle substrate have comparable stiffness.
 Due to their mechanical compatibility, the two components can grow together seamlessly, and the wrinkled skin acts as a protective barrier that is at the same time thicker and more flexible than the unwrinkled skin.
 Moreover, geometric parameters, such as curvature, play key roles in the formation of transverse wrinkles.
-In particular, our model predicts that fewer wrinkles form and earlier in the proximal region where curvature is lower than in the distal region which has larger curvature, as observed in elephant trunks.
+In particular, the model developed here predicts that fewer wrinkles form and earlier in the proximal region where curvature is lower than in the distal region which has larger curvature, as observed in elephant trunks.
 Similarly, the dorsal side presents more wrinkling than the ventral side, since curvature is higher dorsally than ventrally.

+{The skin of an elephant’s trunk exhibits variations in thickness, with the ventral side differing from the dorsal side and the proximal region differing from the distal region.
+Despite these variations, our model remains applicable when the circular annular cross-section is adapted to represent a circular annular wedge (ventral or dorsal side) or a cylindrical segment (proximal or distal regions).
+Consequently, the proposed model can effectively be employed to analyze these distinct regions of the trunk individually.

-While our theoretical and numerical results describe mathematically how transverse wrinkles form, our investigation extends beyond that and can be useful to many other applications.
-Follow-up models should take into account additional deformations and loading conditions, e.g., bending, unbending, and inflation under internal pressure, as in a water filled elephant trunk, for example.
-More sophisticated hyperelastic strain-energy functions for skin and muscle tissues could also be considered.
+Follow-up models should account for additional deformations and loading conditions, e.g., bending, unbending, causing wrinkling lateralization, and inflation under internal pressure, as in a water filled elephant trunk.
+The cylindrical geometry used in this study could be further refined by adopting a more realistic truncated conical shape.
+Additionally, more advanced hyperelastic strain-energy functions could be used to better represent the mechanical properties of skin and muscle tissues.

-The elephant trunk is a rich source of inspiration for bio-mechanical devices, but its physiology is yet to be understood.
-We hope that our analysis will stimulate further quantitative studies of elephant trunk and elephant skin more generally.
+The elephant trunk is a remarkable source of inspiration for bio-mechanical devices, yet its physiology remains insufficiently understood.
+We hope that our analysis will encourage further quantitative investigations into the mechanics of the elephant trunk and the unique properties of elephant skin.
+While our theoretical and numerical results describe mathematically how transverse wrinkles form in elephant trunks, our investigation is an important addition to the wrinkling methodology, and can be useful to other applications as well.

-\paragraph{Acknowledgment} We gratefully acknowledge the UKRI Horizon Europe Guarantee MSCA (Marie Skłodowska-Curie Actions) Postdoctoral Fellowship to Yang Liu (EPSRC Grant No. EP/Y030559/1).
-Yang Liu further acknowledges the financial support from the National Natural Science Foundation of China (Project No. 12072227).
+\paragraph{Acknowledgment.} We gratefully acknowledge the UKRI Horizon Europe Guarantee MSCA (Marie Skłodowska-Curie Actions) Postdoctoral Fellowship to Yang Liu (EPSRC EP/Y030559/1).
+Yang Liu further acknowledges the financial support from the National Natural Science Foundation of China (Project Nos.
+12072227 and 12021002).